3F/web.vsSBE/_doc/Scripts/SBE-Scripts/Components/BuildComponent.md

 ### find()

-Compares as part of name, and you can use simply like a find("ZenLib") or for unique identification full "Zenlib\ZenLib.vcxproj" etc.
+To find project by name.
+It compares part of name, therefore you can use simply like a "ZenLib" or full name "Zenlib\ZenLib.vcxproj" etc.

 Syntax: